gruntwork-io/terraform-aws-couchbase/modules/couchbase-cluster/README.md

   # install-sync-gateway modules.
   ami_id = "ami-abcd1234"

-  # Add this tag to each node in the cluster
-  cluster_tag_key   = "couchbase-cluster"
-  cluster_tag_value = "couchbase-cluster-example"

   # Configure and start Couchbase during boot.
 It will automatically form a cluster with all nodes that have that same tag.
   user_data = <<-EOF
               #!/bin/bash